 The 7th has you hitting straight uphill to a fairway that peaks in the middle and then doglegs left downhill.
 With the right tee shot, the green is easily accessible.
 With a poor position off the tee, it’s a tricky hole.
 The 8th (primarily from the blue tees) is a long dogleg left with a pretty good-size forced carry over a canyon off the tee.
 On the back nine, the par-3 17th is probably the stand-out hole in my mind with a pretty long shot and water guarding the green short and along the right.

-The fairways are pretty patchy, but I mostly had OK lies in them.
-There seems like a couple of different grasses growing in, so the fairway turf was inconsistent throughout.
+The fairways were pretty patchy, but I mostly had OK lies in them.
+It seemed like there were several different grasses growing in, so the fairway turf was inconsistent throughout.
 The rough was pretty good for the most part—not too punishing, but enough to make you work.
 The bunkers were very damp, so it was hard to get a read on the sand in them.
 The tee boxes were mostly great, but there was one blue tee (#14) that was in a horrible spot with a bunch of little depressions.

 Overall, I enjoyed the course and the layout.
 It was worth what I paid, but I probably wouldn’t rush to play here for anything over $60.
 There are some good ocean views we enjoyed once the morning haze lifted.